Join me!

 While planting my bulb garden, a friend visited for the weekend.
 While she doesn’t identify as a gardener, she did agree to help me.
 Her previous experience with bulbs was buying a package from the garden centre, bringing it home, and letting a couple of years pass.
 She still has that package, although I broke the news that they were now compost (but most likely dust).
 She had the best intentions but became overwhelmed by the spacing and location and wasn’t sure how to do it.

-Ok, so I just wrote that I didn’t add any bonemeal.
-Let me explain.
+When we started planting, she was quite surprised that we didn’t add any fertilizer.
 Generally, home gardens have enough phosphorous in our soil, so adding bonemeal isn’t necessary.

 Bulb fertilizers are often labelled as ‘bloom boosters’ because the high phosphorous levels encourage plant flowering.
 If you notice that your container plants aren’t flowering as much as they should be, adding additional phosphorous could be the key to more blooms.